Ümit Besen

-Ali Ümit Besen (b.
-14 October 1956, Osmaniye) is a Turkish Arabesque musician representing the darker side of Tarabya school of electronic music.
-He started his professional career by playing keyboards and singing with his band at th local clubs in Adana, Southern Turkey.
+Ümit Besen (born 14 October 1956) is a Turkish musical artist.
+He started his professional career by playing keyboards and singing with his band at the local clubs in Adana, Southern Turkey.
 While he was in the army for his compulsory military service, a brigadier-general liked his style and appointed him to sing at the officers' mess.

 Rising popularity

 After the completion of his 18 months service he returned to Adana.
 While singing and playing to make his living one day Turkish football legend Metin Oktay visited the club he was working at.
 Amazed by the power of his voice and his knowledge of synthesizers, Metin Oktay recommended him to his club owner friends in Istanbul.

 In Istanbul, he kept playing at famous clubs and finally he was teamed up with songwriters Selami Şahin and Ahmet Selçuk İlkan to record his first LP.
 The result was not only a commercial success.